-UCWL recognises the positive impact market-based carbon driving pricing on decarbonisation efforts.
+UCWL recognises the positive impact of market-based carbon pricing on driving decarbonisation efforts.
 By implementing a robust and predictable carbon pricing mechanism, businesses are incentivised to invest in reducing their carbon emissions.

 As part of our long-term strategy, UCWL is actively integrating internal carbon pricing to accelerate our journey towards a carbon-neutral future.